MateDawid/Django-flat-browser/README.md

 ## Setup
 To install and run app you will need to:
-* Clone this repository to your computer or unpack .zip file in chosen directory
+* Clone this repository to your computer or unpack .zip file in chosen directory,
-* Run IDE or command line
+* Run IDE or command line,
 * Command in IDE to install demanded packages:
 > pip install -r requirements.txt
-* Run comand line
+* Run comand line,
-* Type "cd YOUR_DIRECTORY\flatbrowser" in command line
+* Type "cd YOUR_DIRECTORY\flatbrowser" in command line,
-* Type "python manage.py runserver 8000" in command line
+* Type "python manage.py runserver 8000" in command line,
 * Type "http://127.0.0.1:8000/" in your webbrowser.

 ## Features

 * Function of scrapping data from otodom.pl and morizon.pl using BeautifulSoup4,
 * Function of getting data from Allegro API,
-* Displaying data on website basing on user paramethers (city, price, area, days from publication)
+* Displaying data on website basing on user paramethers (city, price, area, days from publication),
 * User registration, login and logout,
 * Displaying user's watchlist,
 * Adding to and deleting offers from watchlist.